-Alterations made to building regulations relating to fire safety, introduced in 2019 following the Grenfell tragedy, has now brought these panel systems in line with rainscreen systems; yet the market is reacting relatively slowly to this change, with very few companies testing to the new mandatory standards.
+Alterations made to building regulations relating to fire safety, introduced in 2019 following the Grenfell tragedy, have brought these panel systems in line with rainscreen systems.
+Yet, the market is reacting relatively slowly to this change, with very few companies testing to the new mandatory standards.

-The change to a testing approach is a logical move and removes the ambiguity from the market where we regularly see comments like “A1 non-combustible spandrel panels” in marketing literature.
-This is highly unlikely with these types of systems when an adhesive is introduced into the panel construction, as an adhesive cannot be certified to EN13501 as an individual layer, and if tested as part of a system it is unlikely to have a calofic value for the adhesive layer low enough to achieve the requirements of an A1 rating.
+The change to a testing approach is a logical move and removes the market’s ambiguity, where we regularly see comments like “A1 non-combustible spandrels” in marketing literature.
+This is highly unlikely with these types of systems when an adhesive is introduced into the panel construction, as an adhesive cannot be certified to EN13501 as an individual layer, and if tested as part of a system, it is unlikely to have a calofic value for the adhesive layer low enough to achieve the requirements of an A1 rating.
 This is illustrated below in our diagram of component-based analysis to a fully tested option.

-It is worth noting that adhesive is not the only substance that can limit a panels certification.
-Adding a PPC paint (Polyester Powder Coating) would also result in a reduction in the systems rating, as the finish would not be able to be certified as a single layer and as such any panel with a PPC Coating to Qualicoat 2 standards would only achieve an A2 rating.
+It is worth noting that adhesive is not the only substance that can limit a panel’s certification.
+Adding a PPC paint (Polyester Powder Coating) would also result in a reduction in the rating of the system, as the finish would not be able to be certified as a single layer and as such, any panel with a PPC Coating to Qualicoat 2 standards would only achieve an A2 rating.

-It was against this background that we took the decision to enter this market and develop a fully fire tested spandrel panel system.
-The testing that we have undertaken over the last couple of years for our Proteus HR (metal), GL (glass) and CX (ceramic) systems, which have all been through the full EN13501 certification providing A2-s1,d0 or A2-s2,d0 ratings, gives us the base data to start our insulated spandrel panel development.
+It was against this background that we decided to enter this market and develop a fully fire tested spandrels.
+The testing that we have undertaken over the last couple of years for our Proteus HR (metal), GL (glass) and CX (ceramic) systems, which have all been through the full EN13501 certification providing A2-s1,d0 or A2-s2,d0 ratings, gives us the base data to start our Proteus SP development.

 Our initial testing programme will be around pressure plate systems, which will be available in a range of metal, glass and ceramic faces with an insulated hard edging and a central, less dense insulation.
-This development is currently at the EN13823 stage (single burning item test), with the base EN1716 data already undertaken, which allows us to confirm by calculation that A2 certification will be obtained for the panels.
+This development is currently at the EN13823 stage (single burning item test).
+The base EN1716 data already undertaken, which allows us to confirm by calculation that A2 certification will be obtained for the panels.
 Our test programme will initially offer a limited range, with different facings requiring project specific testing.
-However, the range being tested will offer a wide range of thickness of materials and insulations to provide clients with a greater scope within their project designs.
+However, the range being tested will provide a wide range of thickness of materials and insulations to provide clients with a greater scope within their project designs.

-Although our test programme hasn’t reached the EN13501 certification point at this time, we’d be delighted to discuss project specific requirements with design teams and architects either at early design or installation stages.
-Our Fabrications Manager, Simon Grisewood, is on hand to assist you through these changes within the Building Regulations and Proteus Facades system offering.
+Although our test programme hasn’t reached the EN13501 certification point at this time, we’d be delighted to discuss project specific requirements with design teams and architects either at the early design or installation stages.
+Our Fabrications Manager is on hand to assist you through these changes within the Building Regulations and Proteus Facades system offering.

 When it comes to fire safety, it’s always worth verifying claims made about performance.
 Post Grenfell we should all be ready to question statements like ‘A1 non-combustible spandrel panels’ and routinely ask suppliers for supporting evidence.
 In simple terms, that means evidence of testing or certification.

-It is worth remembering it is highly unlikely that a spandrel panel can achieve A1 fire certification to EN 13501 with these types of systems when an adhesive or PPC finish is introduced into the panel construction .
-That is why it is so important to get it right when specifying spandrel panels.
+It is worth remembering it is highly unlikely that a spandrel panel can achieve A1 fire certification to EN 13501 with these types of systems when an adhesive or PPC finish is introduced into the panel construction.
+That is why it is so important to get it right when specifying Proteus SP.